-- SDS shall be consulted for hazard identification, personal protective equipment and emergency response information. - 1008.2 Acids and caustic materials shall not be stored in the same location or storage cabinet. - 1008.3 Acids and caustic materials shall not be mixed unless in a controlled environment due to large amounts of heat and reaction byproducts that may be generated. - 1008.4 Water shall not be added to acids or caustic materials.
+- 1008.1 Refer to the Material Safety Data Sheet for hazard identification, personal protective equipment and emergency response information. - 1008.2 Do not store acids and caustic materials in the same location or storage cabinet. - 1008.3 Do not mix acids and caustic materials unless in a controlled environment.
+Large amounts of heat and carbon dioxide may be generated. - 1008.4 Do not add water to acids or caustic materials.